interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 - The **Bilateral Ledger** is the ledger which the peers on a BTP connection are keeping track of.
 When a peer keeping Authoritative State receives a BTP packet, they process it and adjust their copy of the bilateral ledger.
-The bilateral ledger is not to be confused with the [underlying ledger].
+The bilateral ledger is not to be confused with the Underlying Ledger.

 - **Authoritative State** is the authoritative view of the Bilateral Ledger's state, maintained by one or both of the peers.
 Because both peers on a BTP